Don't It Make You Want to Go Home

 "Don't It Make You Want to Go Home" is a 1969 song by Joe South.
 South was also producer and arranger of the track and of its B-side, "Hearts Desire."
 The single was credited to "Joe South and the Believers"; the Believers included his brother Tommy South and his sister-in-law Barbara South.

-"Don't It Make You Want to Go Home" became a hit on the Pop, Country, and Adult Contemporary charts of both the U.S. and Canada.
-It was also a Top 20 hit in Australia.
+"Don't It Make You Want to Go Home" became a hit on the pop, country, and easy listening charts of both the U.S. and Canada.
+It was also a top 20 hit in Australia.

-Chart history
+Charts

 Brook Benton cover

 Brook Benton covered "Don't It Make You Want to Go Home" in 1970.
 It is a track on his Homestyle LP.
 Benton's rendition reached #45 in the U.S. and #41 in Canada.
 His version also reached number four on the U.S. Adult Contemporary chart.

 The B-side, "I've Gotta Be Me," was taken from his previous album, Brook Benton Today.